 The Chancel Choir of adult singers provides the primary music leadership in worship most Sundays from September through June.

-These singers, grades 6–12, provide music in worship once a month and participate in the annual CBFNC Youth Choir Festival.
+These singers, grades 6–12, provide music in worship once a month.

 These third through fifth graders lead in worship once a month and participate in Knollwood's Hymns for a Lifetime memorization program.